 - Working to make sure pet licensing and rabies vaccinations are complied with

 - Addressing the city’s stray dog issues

-Animal bites can cause serious tissue damage and in some cases may pass disease on to the victims.
+Animal bites can cause serious tissue damage and in some cases may pass the disease on to the victims.
 You should know that you can take legal action if you or a loved one have been attacked or simply bitten by an animal.
-If you would like to learn about these options, you should consider speaking with a personal injury attorney who serves Los Angeles residents.
+If you would like to learn about these options, you should consider speaking with an attorney who serves Los Angeles residents.